wirc-sjsu/firebench/docs/how_to/review_weather_station_qc.md

 **Save Session** writes versioned UTF-8 JSON containing the HDF5 path, QC settings, station decisions, record removals, current station, map mode, road-map visibility, and Overview column visibility.
+Version 3 also records an optional automated-QC manifest reference and reviewer identity; versions 1 and 2 remain readable.
 It contains no station data or cached statistics.
 On restore, the complete JSON shape and field types are validated before application state changes, then the referenced HDF5 file is reloaded and all statistics are recomputed.
 If a restored file somehow marks a station both skipped and greenlit, the skip decision wins.